diskoverdata/diskover-docs/source_files/tags.md

 <p id="tags_migration"></p>

-### Tags Migration
+### Tag Copier Plugins for Tags Migration

-The Diskover indexing process creates a new index or point in time snapshot of the volume at time of index.
-Tags that are applied during the indexing process via autotag rules will be automatically re-applied based on the configuration rules in the configuration file.
+The Diskover indexing process creates a new index or point-in-time snapshot of the volume at time of index.
+Tags that are applied during the indexing process via [AutoTag](#autotag) rules will be automatically re-applied to the next index based on the configuration rules.

-However, the Diskover indexer has no knowledge of tags applied outside of the indexing process, those tags that have been applied: a) manually, b) via Diskover API, or c) via plugins thru the API.
-Therefore, these tags must be migrated from one index to the next.
+However, as the software exists today, the Diskover indexer has no knowledge of tags applied outside of the indexing process.
+Therefore, tags that have been applied 1) [manually](#manual_tags), 2) via [Diskover API](tags_via_api), or 3) via [plugins through the API](#tags_via_harvest_plugins) **must be migrated from one index to the next** using the Tag Copier Plugins.

-**Please refer to our dedicated chapter [Tag Copier Plugin](https://docs.diskoverdata.com/diskover_configuration_and_administration_guide/#tag-copier-plugin) for more information.**
+#### Index Tag Copier Plugin

+**DiskoverAdmin → Configuration → Plugins → Index → Tag Copier**

+The index tag copier is designed to apply tags during the indexing process.
+This plugin leverages Diskover’s [AutoTag](#autotag) functionality, which automatically assigns tags based on a set of predefined rules.
+These rules can include file size, type, date, location, or other metadata.
+As files and directories are being indexed, tags are applied in real-time, ensuring that the data is immediately categorized with business-relevant context.

+#### Post-Index Tag Copier Plugin

+**DiskoverAdmin → Configuration → Plugins → Post Index → Tag Copier**

+The post-index Tag Copier plugin is used to apply or migrate tags after the indexing process has been completed.
+It’s typically used when tags need to be adjusted or added once files and directories are already indexed or when tags from a previous index need to be copied to a new index.

 ### Tags Display in Diskover-Web

-Please refer to our [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn how to handle tags.
+Please refer to the [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn how to view and work with tags.

 <p id="tags_search"></p>

 ### Tags Search

-Please refer to our [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn how to search for tags.
+Please refer to the [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn how to search on tags.

 <p id="tags_analytics"></p>

 ### Tags Analytics

-Please refer to our [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn more about reporting for tags.
+Please refer to the [Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#tags) to learn more about reporting for tags.